annacuomo/PhD_Thesis/README.md

 Cuomo, A.S.E.
 (2020). _Using single-cell RNA-seq to assess the effect of common genetic variants on gene expression during development_

+## How to access my thesis

+A PDF of my thesis can be found on the EBI website: https://www.ebi.ac.uk/sites/ebi.ac.uk/files/shared/documents/phdtheses/Cuomo_PhD_Thesis.pdf

 ## Acknowlegments

 *   Krishna Kumar - [Original CUED PhD thesis template](https://github.com/kks32/phd-thesis-template)